sofa-framework/doc/README.md

 ## Contribution ##
-Anyone is very welcome to contribute to this documentation.
+Everyone is very welcome to contribute to this documentation.
 Here are some information you have to read.
 Files are written in Markdown.
 If you don't understand the syntax, you can refer to [this usefull cheatsheet] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Order ###